alexelle/Final-Project-JCDS09-NG/README.md

 To get a better recommendation using content-based filtering, there needs to be data on either book descriptions or written text review.
 Had these two features exist, we may be able to get a better recommendations.

 #### Collaborative Filtering
-As collaborative filtering rely on ratings given by the users, the data may be bias as popular books may receive more ratings.
+As collaborative filtering rely on ratings given by the users, the data may be bias as popular books may receive more ratings